bretmullinix/ansible-molecule-for-beginners/t1-getting-started/readme.md

         1. Run `molecule converge`.
 The role works as expected, but we are not in **Green** yet.

         1. Run `molecule verify`.
 The verification passed, and we are now in the **Green**.

+        1. Run `molecule destroy` to clean up your testing.

     1.  **Refactor** the code.
 Take a look at the **tasks/main.yml** and the **verify.yml** to see if you can make the code better for maintenance, usability, or any other valid reasons.